13 Easiest 14ers In Colorado To Solo Hike

-So you’re looking for the safest 14ers to solo climb in Colorado?
+So you’re looking for the easiest 14ers in Colorado?

 You’ve come to the right spot!
-With heaps of summits under my belt, I can confidently say that these are the easiest 14ers in Colorado to hike.
+With heaps of summits under my belt, I can confidently say that these are the easiest and best 14ers in Colorado to hike.

 The 13 Easiest 14ers To Solo Hike In Colorado